Our Biological Mortality: Not Meaning an End of Us

 Indeed, we can't be so nasty to our true self as to expect that unfathomably positive and pleasant form of beingness to be contaminated by our present personality makeup.

 At this point let us tackle another little issue --- having to do with your god.
 If you are a religious person, you must be wondering if you will "see god".
-O.K., let me take it back --- I know that you "know" that you will see him, but at least give me a chance to put it into the frame of my own take about it.
+O.K., let me take it back --- I know that you "know" that you will see him, but at least give me a chance to put it into the frame of my own take of it.

 Sorry to say it, but no, you won't be able to see your god.
 The reason for it is that whatever you are experiencing as god in this earthly dimension, won't mean anything "out there".
 In order to conceptualize god, or universal love for the same matter, you need a concept of "non-love".
 I am talking about the duality of opposites.
 For another example, you can't conceptualize "beautiful" without internally matching it to the concept of "non-beautiful".